DeepRatAI/LTX-FastVideo-ZeroGPU_Optimized/README.md

 ### Text-to-Video

-- ✅ Be specific about motion, lighting, and camera movement
+* Be specific about motion, lighting, and camera movement
-- ✅ Use descriptive language: "slowly", "dramatic", "cinematic"
+* Use descriptive language: “slowly”, “dramatic”, “cinematic”
-- ✅ Start with lower resolutions for faster iteration
+* Start with lower resolutions for faster iteration
-- ❌ Avoid overly complex or contradictory prompts
+* Avoid overly complex or contradictory prompts

 ### Image-to-Video

-- ✅ Use conditioning strength 0.7-0.9 for natural motion
+* Use conditioning strength 0.7–0.9 for natural motion
-- ✅ Clear, high-quality input images work best
+* Clear, high-quality input images work best
-- ✅ Describe the desired motion explicitly
+* Describe the desired motion explicitly
-- ❌ Don't use very low conditioning strength (<0.5)
+* Avoid very low conditioning strength (<0.5)

 ### General Tips

-- 🎯 Use negative prompts to avoid unwanted elements
+* Use negative prompts to avoid unwanted elements
-- 🎯 Adjust guidance scale: lower (2-4) for creativity, higher (5-8) for accuracy
+* Adjust guidance scale: lower (2–4) for creativity, higher (5–8) for accuracy
-- 🎯 More inference steps = better quality but slower
+* More inference steps = better quality but slower
-- 🎯 Use consistent seeds to reproduce results
+* Use consistent seeds to reproduce results

 ---